Teachers need to take care when using these materials. Students who have had traumatic experiences may find some of these activities disturbing.

 Describe the issues preventing resolution of the situation and how the international community could be involved.

-Create a presentation to show the problems faced by displaced Burmese people.
+Create a presentation to show the problems faced by displaced people in Myanmar.

 Investigate other programs run in Australia that support newly arrived refugees to settle in and rebuild their lives.